koolquark/nkmedia/doc/api_commands.md

 Some session types allow to modify the session characteristics in real time.

-The fields `session_id` and `update_type`field is mandatory.
+The fields `session_id` and `update_type` are mandatory.
 See each specific plugin documentation to learn about how to use it and supported options.

 **Sample**